 The Gerda Henkel Stiftung (Gerda Henkel Foundation) provides financial support for the historical humanities, including the history of law, through prizes, grants and fellowships.
 Depending on the type of project, costs are covered for personnel, travel, materials and/or other costs.
 Project staff on research projects may be covered via PhD or research scholarships.
 The maximum funding period is 24 months.

 Deadline: There are biannual application windows.
-The first application deadline of 2025 is 26 May 2025.
+The first application deadline of 2025 is 20 November 2025.

 Information: gerda-henkel-stiftung.de/en/general-research-grants-projects?page_id=32

-Deadline: 28 August 2025
+Deadline: 1 December 2025

 Rubicon aims to encourage talented researchers who recently received their PhD to spend some time at research institutes outside of the Kingdom of the Netherlands to further their scientific career.

-Deadline full application: 2 September 2025 14:00 hrs.
+Deadline full application: 2 December 2025 14:00 hrs.

-Information: https://www.nwo.nl/en/calls/rubicon-2025-2
+Information: https://www.nwo.nl/en/calls/rubicon-2025-3

-This programme enables researchers who received their PhD in the social sciences and humanities between five and ten years ago to carry out innovative projects.
+This programme enables researchers who received their PhD in the social sciences and humanities at least five years ago to carry out innovative projects.
 This programme is explicitly about curiosity-driven, cutting-edge research and the ability to quickly analyse a promising idea.
 With a grant of up to €50,000, researchers will have the opportunity to lay the foundations for a new line of research.
 They can also carry out research to develop methods or set up a collaboration or network.
 Applications are made anonymously, so the evaluation is based solely on the research idea.

-Information: https://erc.europa.eu/apply-grant/synergy-grant
+Information: https://www.nwo.nl/en/calls/ssh-open-competition-xs-2026-round-1

 The Leonhard-Woltjer Foundation (Leonhard-Woltjer Stichting) initiates and supports scientific and cultural activities aimed at developing and disseminating knowledge about the Arab cultural area, Palestinian history and the Israeli-Palestinian conflict.